deciduously/impact/README.md

 * `start` - Start a development server on `localhost:8000` and watch for changes to either Rust or SCSS.
 * `prod` - Build a production bundle at `out/` and serve on `localhost:8080`.

 Note - the `wasm32-unknown-unknown` target does not currently support debug builds, so the dev server runs a release build of the rust code.
 For now, the only differernce with with the production build is the JS/CSS bundling.
-THe WASM is plenty fast, and this app is plenty simple.
+The WASM is plenty fast, and this app is plenty simple.

 ## Crates